aduh95/schwifty-markdown/README.md

 #### Note for Windows Users

-Because there is a small C++ component used for validating UTF-8 data, you will need to install a few other software packages in addition to Node to be able to build this module:
+Because there is a small C++ component used for validating UTF-8 data, you might need to install a few other software packages in addition to Node to be able to build this module: